Construction Identification and Disambiguation Using BERT: A Case Study of NPN: Experiment 2: Perturbing Word Order

 \subsection{Results}

 \cref{fig:graph_NPN3} shows the probe's performance on the perturbed test sets for the N\textit{to}N \textit{construction}.
-Looking at \cref{fig:graph_NPN3}, we see that in the very early layers (1-3), the probe often predicts the N\textit{to}N \textit{construction} despite the word order shifts, leading to relatively low accuracy.
-This possibly means that the classifier is biased by the lexical cues in the sentence early on, though performance is unstable between layers.
-Accuracy tends to peak in the later layers, with reduction in training examples leading to substantial drops in performance.
+We see that in the very early layers (1--3), the probe often predicts the N\textit{to}N \textit{construction} despite the word order shifts, leading to relatively low accuracy.
+This possibly means that the classifier is biased by the lexical cues in the sentence early on.
+Interestingly, performance on \textit{PN} and \textit{PN} perturbations is substantially worse than performance on \textit{NP} and \textit{NNP} in the early layers.
+Accuracy on all perturbations trends upwards in the later layers, with reduction in training examples leading to drops in performance especially for \textit{NP/NNP}.

-We find that there is some variation in performance depending on the specific artificial word order employed.
-Interestingly, performance on \textit{PN} and \textit{PN} perturbations is substantially worse in the earlier layers, though they eventually match or overtake the \textit{NP} and \text{NNP} performance by the later layers.
-For \textit{NP} and \textit{NNP}, the models tend to learn the distinction quicker (by layer 4), while performance on \textit{PN} and \textit{PNN} does not stabilize to layers 7-8.
-By the late layers, most setting achieve respectable performance, besides \textit{NP/NNP} which lag behind substantially when only trained on 10 examples.